Strategy11/formidable-forms/readme.txt

 * Fix: Show the correct option label for a blank value.
 Previously option label for "0" saved value was displaying.
 * Fix: Compact file upload field wasn't aligned with other fields in the row
 * Fix: Evaluate date strings the same way in view filters and inline conditions for date fields
+* Removed: Old auto updating code.
+If you are running addons you haven't updated since before November 2015, they will no longer auto update.

 = 2.02.13 =
 * New: Add frm_send_separate_emails filter.
 If there are multiple emails in the "to" box, this hook will send one email per address.